Joint Reconstruction of Activity and Attenuation in PET by Diffusion Posterior Sampling in Wavelet Coefficient Space: Background on Joint Activity and Attenuation Reconstruction

-and the entries of $\boldy$ are independent.
+with independent entries $y_{i,k}$.
 The expected measurement is given by

-where $\tau$ is the scan duration, $p_{i,k,j}$ is the system's detection probability that an emission from voxel $j$ is detected in $(i,k)$ considering geometry, resolution and sensitivity, while $s_{i,k}$ is the expected contribution of scatter and randoms.
+where $\tau$ is the scan duration, $p_{i,k,j}$ is the system's detection probability that an emission from voxel $j$ is detected in $(i,k)$ considering geometry, resolution and sensitivity, while $r_{i,k}$ and $s_{i,k}$ are respectively the expected contribution of randoms and scatter.
 The attenuation coefficient $a_i(\boldmu)$ is given by the Beer-Lambert law as